Reports will help you get your employee data out of Maxwell. In this article, we’ll review:

 To get started, head to Tools > Reports > Library in your Admin portal.

 The Reports Library lists the reports you can run (see a list of commonly used reports).

-The Vertical and Horizontal coverage and pending election reports have basically the same information, but are formatted differently.
+The Vertical and Horizontal cost and coverage and pending election cost and coverage reports have basically the same information, but are formatted differently.
 The Vertical report has each product on a separate row (so there will likely be multiple rows for one employee).
 The Horizontal report has only one row for each employee with each product in columns.

 Other than the format, the biggest difference between the Horizontal and Vertical reports is that the Vertical report includes dependent demographic information such as DOB, address, etc. The Horizontal report does not include this information as it would be overwhelming to list across in columns.